- Sample Floor Plans for a Two Story Cabin

 Next, you should go to the inside of the cabin and visually check each location you have marked for an outlet, switch, or other light fixture.
 Make sure there is nothing in the wall studs that will prevent an easy install.

-Electrical – How to finish a small prefab cabin with electric.
+Electrical – How to finish a small prefab cabin with electricity.

 Unless otherwise noted, all measurements for outlets and switches are recommendations.

 Using a tape measure and pen or carpenter’s pencil mark the wall studs where you want your outlet.
 Most outlets will be 16 to 18 inches from the center of the outlet to the floor.
 Make sure this will work with the rest of your plans.
 For example, it might make sense to install one higher for your fridge, if you are planning to have a refrigerator in your cabin.
 Marking off outlets will make installation easier later.

 For this example, we’ll reference the standard 4-inch electrical box as pictured below.
 Nail this box to your wall stud at each location you have marked.
 Use the tabs on the side opposite the nail (against the stud) to install it at the correct depth.

 Do the same for all the light switches throughout the cabin as well.
 The most common position for light switches is 48 inches from the center of the switch to the floor.
 To get this height, measure 46 inches from the floor and make a mark with your pencil.
 If you are using the standard 4-inch electrical box this will put the center at exactly 48 inches from the floor.

 The National Electric Code specifies that there must be one switch in every room to operate any light that is in that room.
 Not only is it code, but it’s also good practice so be sure to have at least one light switch per room.

 If your cabin has a porch, don’t forget to install a porch light and a light switch inside for that light.
 Having a porch light will help make your cabin even more attractive, not to mention easier to find in the dark!